bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 An important part of being a developer is not just the tools you use, such as your integrated development environment, but also the repository of knowledge and code templates you build up over time.
-In this module, I\'m going to introduce you to one of these templates, which will help you get set up quickly for building webpages.
-Let\'s open Visual Studio Code to go through the templates step-by-step.
+In this module, I&apos;m going to introduce you to one of these templates, which will help you get set up quickly for building webpages.
+Let&apos;s open Visual Studio Code to go through the templates step-by-step.
 In the folder, we have
-***index.html*** along with the JS folder and a CSS folder.
-Inside the JS folder, there\'s a file named ***script.js***.
+<i><b>index.html</b></i> along with the JS folder and a CSS folder.
+Inside the
+JS folder, there&apos;s a file named <i><b>script.js</b></i>.
 There is no content in this file.
 It is added to this folder so that you can easily add JavaScript code to the webpage.
 I recommend that you add any other JavaScript files to this folder too.
-Next, I\'ll open the CSS folder.
-In the folder there\'s a file named ***styles.css***.
+Next, I&apos;ll open the CSS folder.
+In the folder there&apos;s a file named <i><b>styles.css</b></i>.
 Again, there is no content in this file, but it is here so that you can easily add CSS rules to the webpage.
-Again, it\'s best if you add any other CSS files also to this folder.
+Again, it&apos;s best if you add any other CSS files also to this folder.

 ![](images/image028.png){width="6.0in"